A PTAS for the Time-Invariant Incremental Knapsack problem: A PTAS for IIK

 \subsection{Reducing IIK to special instances and solutions}

 Our first step will be to show that we can reduce \iik, without loss of generality, to solutions and instances with a special structure.
 The first reduction is immediate: we restrict to solutions where the highest profit item is inserted in the knapsack at some time.
 We call these \emph{$1$-in solutions}.
 This can be assumed by guessing which is the highest profit item that is inserted in the knapsack, and reducing to the instance where all higher profit items have been excluded.
-Since we have $n$ possible guesses, the running time is scaled by a factor $O(n)$.
+Since we have $n$ possible guesses, the running time is scaled by a factor $O(n)$. \begin{observation} Suppose there exists a function $f: \setN \times \setN \times \R_{> 0}$ such that, for each $n,T \in \setN$, $\varepsilon> 0$, and any instance of \iik \ with $n$ items and $T$ times, we can find a $(1 - \varepsilon)$-approximation to a $1$-in solution of highest profit in time $f(n,T,\varepsilon)$.
+Then we can find a $(1-\varepsilon)$-approximation to any instance of \iik \ with $n$ items and $T$ times in time $O(n) \cdot f(n,T,\varepsilon)$. \end{observation}